usnistgov/5gdeploy/scenario/20240129/README.md

 * *cd*: `upf_c`, `upf_d`, associated Data Networks.

 There are two network interfaces available for experiments on each host, used for N3 and N4 networks respectively.
-This means, some network interfaces would be shared between two network functions (containers).
+Some network interfaces would be shared between two network functions (containers).

 host    | netif | used by
 --------|-------|---------------